MoralisWeb3/changelog/2022-09-06-removal-of-rate-limit-response-headers.md

 ## Description of the change

-For the purpose of optmization, rate limiting and throttling will now be handled asynchronously in such a way that the following will no longer be available in the response headers:
+For the purpose of optimization, rate limiting and throttling will now be handled asynchronously in such a way that the following will no longer be available in the response headers:
 - x-rate-limit-remaining-ttl
 - x-rate-limit-remaining-ip-ttl
 - x-rate-limit-used